-Craig Heisinger enters his second season with the Winnipeg Jets in his role as Senior Vice-President & Director, Hockey Operations/Assistant General Manager.
-Heisinger also spent the 2011-12 season as the General Manager of the St. John's IceCaps, the American Hockey League affiliate of the Winnipeg Jets.
-The inaugural season of the IceCaps was a proven success as the team earned a 43-25-5-3 regular season record and reached the Conference Final.
+Craig Heisinger enters his third season with the Winnipeg Jets in his role as Senior Vice-President & Director, Hockey Operations/Assistant General Manager.
+In his role, Heisinger also serves as the General Manager of the St. John's IceCaps, the American Hockey League affiliate of the Winnipeg Jets.

 Heisinger received his start in hockey as the Equipment Manager of the Fort Garry Blues of the Manitoba Junior Hockey League during the 1978-79 season.
 He spent the next eight years in the Western Hockey League with the Winnipeg Warriors and Brandon Wheat Kings.
 In 1988, after his final year in Brandon, he represented Canada as the Trainer for the Gold Medal winning World Junior Team in Moscow.
 After the championships, Heisinger joined the Winnipeg Jets as Assistant Equipment Manager.
 In 1990, he became the Jets' Senior Equipment Manager and was with the team until their move to Phoenix in 1996.
 In 1997 he worked with the Gold Medal winning Canadian Team at the World Championships, and in 1998 he was selected as the Equipment Manager for the Canadian Olympic Team in Nagano, Japan.

 Craig and his wife Vickie, have four sons, Jake, Mack, Tucker, and Zachery.